Thinkwise/docs/docs/user/winweb.md

 sidebar_label: Windows and Web
 ---

-The purpose of this user manual is to assist you, as user, in learning how to work with a software application developed with the help of the Thinkwise Software Factory.
-We will guide you step by step through all parts of the program so that you can become familiar with all the possibilities.
+The purpose of this user manual is to assist the user in learning how to work with a software application developed with the Thinkwise Platform.
+This guide takes the reader step by step through all parts of the program so that they can become familiar with all the possibilities.

 This manual only deals with the standard Thinkwise capabilities such as the maintenance of data.
-Specific process flows, calculations and controls fall outside the context of this document.
-The screen prints that serve as examples, will be different from what you see on your screen.
-This makes no difference since the basic Thinkwise functionality works exactly the same in all cases.
+Specific calculations and controls fall outside the context of this document.
+The screenshots that serve as examples are taken from a standard Thinkwise application.
+The basic Thinkwise functionality works exactly the same in all applications.

-The examples of the screen prints are based on the 'Project Portal' application that is included as standard with the Thinkwise Software.
-Furthermore the screen prints of the user interface are produced with the Windows user interface.
-It can be that you are using the web or mobile user interface that differs in detail from the Windows interface.
+The examples of the screen prints are based on the 'Insights' application that is included as standard with the Thinkwise Platform.
+Furthermore, the screen prints of the user interface are mostly created using the Windows user interface.
+It can be that you are using the Web user interface, which differs in detail from the Windows interface.

 ## Logging in